cglacet/bear/README.md

 ## Manual installation

-Since non developpers may use this I wanted to have a single command to copy paste and make things as simple as possible for everyone.
+Since non developers may use this I wanted to have a single command to copy paste and make things as simple as possible for everyone.
 This is why this section doesn't come first.

 ```bash
 git clone git@github.com:cglacet/bear.git